MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-change-feed-configure-parameters.md

 ## Permissions

-  Only a member of the sysadmin server role, db_owner role or CONTROL database permissions can execute this procedure.
+  Currently, only a member of the sysadmin server role or db_owner role, or a user with CONTROL database permissions can execute this procedure.

 ## See also